Feature Matrix Obsession

 the exception.
 Reviewers have no idea what would really make a

-, they just do a feature matrix or review the
+product good or bad, they just do a feature matrix or review the

 product as if the target audience were magazine reviewers.